-However, with its trailing leaves, a Jade pothos isn't the ideal choice for a home with curious pups or kitties.
+However, with its trailing leaves, a jade pothos isn't ideal for a home with curious pups or kitties.
 This plant is toxic to both people and pets.

 |Botanical Name||Epipremnum aureum 'Jade'|

 |Plant Type||Perennial, Vine|

 |Sun Exposure||Full, partial|

 |Toxicity||Toxic to people and pets|